Myalgic encephalomyelitis

 Physical functioning and mobility

-At every contact, people with severe or very severe ME/CFS or those with prolonged periods of immobility should be assessed for areas at risk of pressure ulcers, deep vein thrombosis and any risk of contractures.
+People with severe or very severe ME/CFS or those with prolonged periods of immobility should be assessed for areas at risk of pressure ulcers, deep vein thrombosis, and any risk of contractures.

 Care and support plans in relation to physical functioning and mobility may include bed mobility, moving from lying to sitting to standing, transferring from bed to chair, using mobility aids, walking, joint mobility, muscle stretching, muscle strength, balance, and going up and down stairs.